redoio/resentencing_data_initiative/README.md

 ## Execution

-Running the data model for the prison population:
+Running the model for the prison population:
-- Leveraging an AWS EC2 instance on Stanford secure servers
+- Leverage an AWS EC2 instance on Stanford secure servers
 - Ingest all of the demographics and offenses of individuals in California Department of Corrections and Rehabilitation (CDCR) custody
 - Execute the eligibility model
 - Provide attorneys easy-to-understand profiles of eligible individuals